dpacheconr/nr-custom-attr-data-aggregator/README.md

 Queries New Relic data for delimited fields, gathers unique values and reingests for use in dashboard filters.

-Intended to run in an synhtetic monitor, can also be run locally for testing.
+Intended to run in an synthetic monitor on a regular frequency, can also be run locally for testing.

 # Send the test data to your account: